 - Two letters of recommendation from recent instructors, employers, or other individuals qualified to evaluate probably success in the program

 - A personal statement of intent delineating the purpose for enrolling in the program and outlining career goals (2-3 pages).
 Careful attention is given to these materials.

 TIME TO COMPLETION OF DEGREE

-The graduate certificate in Public History must be completed within four years from the semester date that the first course is taken.
+The graduate certificate in Public History must be completed within six years from the semester date that the first course is taken.
 The certificate is awarded upon the completion of all degree requirements, including the internship.
 The graduate certificate in Public History will appear on the student’s official transcript.

 - HIST/ACS 6540 MUSEOLOGY (3 HRS)

 - HIST/ACS 6570 HISTORICAL SOCIETY ADMINISTRATION (3 HRS)

 These two courses are each offered every other year, normally during the Fall semester of each academic year on a rotating basis.
 Both of these courses must be successfully completed for the certificate program degree.